pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-env"></a> `--env`

- Set the environment variables to the workload so the supply chain resources can used it to properly deploy the workload application
+ Sets the environment variables to the workload so the supply chain resources can used it to deploy the workload application.

  <details><summary>Example</summary>